What does an Apple Watch do – Apple Watch features (2025)

 Another useful feature of Apple Watch is that it can show your current location, turn-by-turn directions, and how long it will take to get to your destination, all with the help of Apple Maps.
 Perhaps the most interesting and unique feature of Apple Maps on the wrist is the haptic feedback.

-Now, how does Apple Watch work using this Map application?
+Now, how does an Apple Watch work using this Map application?

 Once your walking route is set, the watch will buzz, essentially, when you’re supposed to turn right or left (a different sensation for each direction).
 This means you can get directed without even looking at your wristwatch, which helps users stay safe on the street.